-Receiving assistance from the government can be a tedious task, and applying for a Section 8 Housing Choice Voucher is no different.
-So where do you start?
-How do you actually obtain an application?
+Getting assistance from the government involves a few important steps, and applying for a Section 8 Housing Choice Voucher is no exception.
+If you’re ready to explore this option, you might be wondering: where do you begin?
+And how do you go about getting an application?

 What are Housing Choice Vouchers?